-When you think of a silhouette that caused a revolution in the footwear industry, there is only this possible outcome.
-With this selection, you can be sure you will find the adidas Ultra Boost best price and also the best of the best adidas ultra boost colorways and versions.
+When you think of a silhouette that caused a real revolution in the footwear industry, the Ultra BOOST comes to mind in regards to all things adidas.
+You can be sure you will find the best of the best adidas ultra boost colorways and versions.
 Dive in.

 adidas Ultra BOOST 4.0 “Core Black”

 With a real clear-cut design and look, the “Core Black” Ultra BOOST is available now at select retailers.
 The upper displays a black-out aesthetic that sits on top of a white BOOST midsole and black outsole.
 Perfect to match any outfit, this is your go-to option if you are in need of daily on-feet comfort.BUY NOW

 As mentioned, this OG colorway in black and purple took inspiration from a city landscape, hence the shades of dusk and dawn.
 After all, that’s the prime time for urban runners.
 Success was significant, therefore there are already news of an upcoming re-release of the UltraBOOST OG.
 The first one however continues to be a true gem for BOOST collectors.BUY NOW

 adidas Ultra BOOST “Miami Hurricanes”